manmeet3/CA-Reservoir-Outflow-Prediction/README.md

 #### Code inside the notebooks needs to be changed to load data from the ./Map Reduced Data folder where ever pd.read_csv is invoked

-### Please read Project_Report.docs in this repository for more details
+### Please read "Project_Report.docx" in this repository for more details